Taking Control of Goods Regulations 2013: An Introduction

-NB: Full details of the fees be found in our Bailiff Fees section here
+NB: Full details of the fees that may be charged can be be found in our Bailiff Fees section here

 Forms and Documentation

-The Taking Control of Goods Regulations provide that a series of statutory forms that must be used by the enforcement agent.
-Full details of all forms and the information that must be provided on them can be viewed here
+The Taking Control of Goods Regulations 2013 provide that a series of statutory forms that must be used by the enforcement agent.
+Full details of all forms and the information that must by law be provided can be viewed here

 Making a payment proposal

-Failure to make full payment (or to agree a payment arrangement) during the compliance stage will lead to a bailiff making a personal visit to ‘take control’ of your goods.
+Failure to make full payment (or to agree a payment arrangement) during the compliance stage will lead to a bailiff making a personal visit for the purpose of taking control’ of your goods.
 This visit will incur an enforcement fee of £235 as outlined above.

 Times of day when a Bailiff/ Enforcement Agent may visit

-The enforcement agent/bailiff is allowed to visit your property seven days a week (including Sunday) between 6.00 a.m. and 9.00 p.m.
+The enforcement agent/bailiff is allowed to visit a property seven days a week (including Sunday) between 6.00 a.m. and 9.00 p.m.
 He is not allowed to visit on Bank Holidays and Christmas Day

 Items that are exempt from being taken by a bailiff